A Different Approach to Training Elementary School Teachers

 • 150 undergraduate students at the start of the 2018 academic year.

-MUSE is currently funding three TAKE-OFF projects to support the FDE's educational transformation: the first for the implementation of Learning Labs at its five sites, the second for a license of excellence (PULE) for the development of innovative teaching practices, and the third for the design of university teaching training (CONFOR PU) to promote the extension of these practices to the entire university community.
+MUSE is currently funding three TAKE-OFF projects to support the FDE’s educational transformation: the first focuses on establishing Learning Labs across its five campuses; the second , the Bachelor’s Degree of Excellence (PULE), aims to develop innovative teaching practices; and the third, Designing a Training Program in University Pedagogy (CONFOR PU), seeks to promote the expansion of these practices throughout the entire university community.